-A lender may not furnish credit bureaus with information it knows, or consciously avoids knowing, is inaccurate.
-If it regularly furnishes information to a credit bureau and discovers an inaccuracy, it must notify the bureau of the error and correct the information.
+If an organization regularly furnishes information to a credit bureau and discovers an inaccuracy, it must notify the bureau of the error and correct the information.
 Lenders must notify credit bureaus of accounts that are voluntarily closed by a customer.
 If a consumer has contacted the firm to dispute information it has provided to a credit bureau, the dispute must be noted when that information is subsequently reported to the credit bureau.